tk1971-Jpn/Import-organ-STL-data-into-Blender/README.md

 **Note:** Since the object sizes are too large and exceed Blender's workspace limits, they are scaled down to 1/50th upon import.

 In the script, specify the directory where the STL data is stored in the `folder_path` variable.
 Adjust the values of `x_move`, `y_move`, and `z_move` in the script to modify the import position.

+**Note:** In 3D Slicer, surface data may sometimes be extracted as a mirrored object.
+In such cases, please use the script for mirrored objects.